-"Our Steering Committee received the team's recommendations late last week, as did our Board.
+"Our Steering Committee received the team's recommendations on January 16th, as did our Board.
+We have shared the findings with staff, physicians and, most recently, the Central East Local Health Integration Network (Central East LHIN) Board.
 While it is challenging news we are satisfied with the team's work, and the insight it has provided," said Linda Davis, President and CEO of NHH.

-"With expertise in hospital operations, accounting and recent Health System Funding Reform, the coaching team brought an objective, impartial eye to the very serious financial challenges NHH has been grappling with for many years," said Davis.
-"The team has helped to show us the work that is ours to do to ensure we are adapting to the latest health system funding reforms, highlighted some further efficiency and cost-reduction opportunities, and helped to clarify the work that lies ahead with the Central East LHIN and community partners to achieve our common goal: long-term sustainability of local acute care services."
+"The team has helped to show us the work that is ours to do to ensure we are adapting to the latest health system funding reforms, highlighted some further efficiency and cost-reduction opportunities, and helped to clarify the work that lies ahead with the Central East LHIN and community partners to achieve our common goal: long-term sustainability of local acute care services," said Davis.

-The review team summarized their findings for the hospital under four categories: Health System Funding Reform (HSFR), and its impact on NHH; data quality; clinical activity/costs and financial position.
+The review team summarized their findings for the hospital under four categories: Health System Funding Reform (HSFR), and its impact on NHH; data quality; clinical activity/costs; and financial position.
 Thirteen medium-sized hospitals similar in size and make-up served as the review team's peer comparators.